 What is Carob?

-If you’ve never heard of it, carob is a sweet and healthy alternative to chocolate.
+If you’ve never heard of it, carob is a sweet treat and healthy alternative to chocolate.

 I grew up going to the grocery store with my mom as a kid, and I remember running toward the bulk isle that you would scoop out oatmeal or nuts, etc into big bags.
 We always went to these niche grocery stores that were super healthy, so I never really saw traditional candy growing up (except of course when I would leave the house).